ChugR/amqp-blogs/blog-02/blog-02.md

  * AMQP.Net Lite Client uses [SChannel](https://msdn.microsoft.com/en-us/library/windows/desktop/ms678421%28v=vs.85%29.aspx)
  * Red Hat JBoss A-MQ Broker uses [javax.net.ssl](http://docs.oracle.com/cd/B19306_01/java.102/b14355/sslthin.htm#BABCBGDB).

-In either case we must configure the security provider with the proper certificates and then the provider sets up SSL/TLS for us.
+In either case we must configure the security provider with the proper certificates before the provider can set up secure SSL/TLS communication channels.

 ## Certificate Generation Tools

-So where do we get certificates?
+In this example we are going to generate all the certificates locally using a publicly available tool.
 There are plenty of certificate generation tools from which to choose:

  * OpenSSL
  * Java Keytool